souravsuvarna/Coding-Tasks-/README.md

   3 Monkeys & 3 tigers were will be in a shore and you have to help them to cross river using boat.

 Instructions:-
--->You can select upto 2 individuals only to the boat at a time -->Win only if all individuals cross the river
+1.)You can select upto 2 individuals only to the boat at a time 2.)Win only if all individuals cross the river
--->If number of monkeys in the beginning shore is less than tiger in beginning shore then all monkeys in that shore will killed by those tigers and You Loose & game ends
+3.)If number of monkeys in the beginning shore is less than tiger in beginning shore then all monkeys in that shore will killed by those tigers and You Loose & game ends